The 20 Best Ovarian Cancer Doctors in Australia

 Melbourne, VIC, AU

-Linda Mileshkin practices in Melbourne, Australia.
+Linda Mileshkin practices practicing medicine in Melbourne, Australia.
 Ms. Mileshkin is rated as a Distinguished expert by MediFind in the treatment of Ovarian Cancer.
-Her top areas of expertise are Endometrial Cancer, Cervical Cancer, Ovarian Cancer, Lung Cancer, and Hysterectomy.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Endometrial Cancer, Cervical Cancer, Ovarian Cancer, Lung Cancer, and Hysterectomy.

 Distinguished in Ovarian Cancer